Serial robber: ‘I am a person that failed’

 “It sounds like you already have learned your lesson,” the judge said.

-The sentence will run concurrently with one imposed last month in Nassau County for other robberies, so Cashmore will not serve additional prison time.
+The sentence will run concurrently with a 12-year sentence imposed last month in Nassau County for other robberies, meaning Cashmore will not serve additional prison time for the Suffolk charges.

-Cashmore, who pleaded guilty to three counts of robbery in Suffolk County on Dec.
-6, will be subject to court-ordered supervision for 5 years after his release from prison, under terms of the sentence.
+Cashmore, 32, who pleaded guilty to three counts of robbery in Suffolk County on Dec.
+6, will be subject to court-ordered supervision for five years after his release from prison.

 Attorney Christopher Gioe of Hauppauge said his client has taken part in counseling and other programs available to inmates at the jail to help him kick his heroin habit.

-The programs, Gioe said, teach Cashmore skills such as how to avoid situations that would make him susceptible to a relapse.
+The programs, Gioe said, taught Cashmore skills such as how to avoid situations that would make him susceptible to a relapse.

 “He’s been doing whatever he can to stay healthy and try to get past the addiction that he has,” Gioe said in an interview outside the courtroom.

-Both the judge and Gioe have high hopes that Cashmore will use the years behind bars to turn his life around.
+Both the judge and Gioe had high hopes that Cashmore will use the years behind bars to turn his life around.

 “I am hoping and praying that he does the right thing while in custody and gets himself the help that he needs,” Gioe said.